Petrological study on pottery from Lower Nubia

 To avoid misunderstandings, the author decided not to upload his original assignment on the web due to certain copyright issues.
 His original MA assignment included illustrations and photographs taken from other authors’ books; therefore, the intellectual property of third parties could not be republished.
 For the intellectual property rights of the primary archaeological material included in this online article, the author states the following:

-At the time of writing of this paper in 2009, the author received permission from the Department of Archaeology of the University of Southampton, to study ceramic material from the Qasr Ibrim excavation and include it in his thesis and other relevant assignments.
-The ceramic material was at that time part of the Department’s teaching collection.
-Furthermore, the author received permission to sample specific artefacts and produce thin sections for the needs of his projects, which he then returned to the Department.
+At the time of writing this paper in 2009, the author received permission from the Department of Archaeology of the University of Southampton to study ceramic material from the Qasr Ibrim excavation and include it in his thesis and other relevant assignments.
+The ceramic material was part of the Department’s teaching collection at that time.
+Furthermore, the author received permission to sample specific artefacts and to produce thin sections for his projects, which he then returned to the Department.

 At that time, there was no written agreement between the author and the Institution forbidding the publication of his work.
 Furthermore, there was no formal or informal discussion between the author and the Institution’s representatives, stating that the author did not have full intellectual property rights over his own essay, including the illustration of any material discussed in its text.
 For the above reasons, any reference to and discussion of the above archaeological material, including the original illustrations, photographs and photo-micrographs, which were produced personally by the author in 2009, are treated as the author’s own intellectual property and are utilised according to the author’s own will.

-The author clearly states that the publication of his work on his personal website does not consist of a commercial activity and does not aim towards economic profit.
-By contrast, the author wishes his work to be publicly available for free and to be shared openly among those interested in reading it.
-Despite the author's efforts to produce a short journal article with his original material, it has been over twelve years that his work was never made publicly available for the purpose it was originally written for.
-The author states that this piece of work, which is the author's personal intellectual property, is now publicly available for free at the author's personal website.
+The author clearly states that publishing his work on his personal website is not a commercial activity and does not aim at economic profit.
+By contrast, the author wishes his work to be publicly available for free and shared openly with those interested in reading it.
+Despite the author’s efforts to produce a short journal article with his original material, it has been over 12 years since his work was made publicly available for the purpose for which it was originally written.
+The author states that this piece of work, which is the author’s personal intellectual property, is now publicly available for free at the author’s personal website.

 Introduction

 This paper presents a pilot study on two ceramic assemblages from the site of Qasr Ibrim in South Egypt.
-The paper was initially written in the form of an MA assignment in 2009 but was recently modified to an online article.
+The paper was originally written as an MA assignment in 2009 and was recently revised into an online article.
 The study provides a brief overview of how small ceramic assemblages are supposed to be examined, following the author’s personal approach, study and report guidelines.
-The pottery for this paper matches similar wares, which were recovered, identified and studied during the 1980 rescue excavation at Qasr Ibrim.
-The material for this project is currently stored at the Department of Archaeology, at the University of Southampton, which granted access for this project.
-The study focuses on fabrics with the use of thin section microscopy and discusses their technological properties and provenance.
+The pottery for this paper matches similar wares recovered, identified, and studied during the 1980 rescue excavation at Qasr Ibrim.
+The material for this project is currently stored at the Department of Archaeology at the University of Southampton, which granted access.
+The study focuses on fabrics using thin-section microscopy and discusses their technological properties and provenance.

-Some preliminary fabric identifications took place on site during the 1980 rescue excavation by Prof. William Adams (ND) and the University of Kentucky; however, these identifications were held under extreme pressure with no sophisticated equipment.
-The present study is meant to supplement these preliminary identifications and detect any problems in the original approach, which might allow a more thorough re-examination of the material in the future.
+Some preliminary fabric identifications were conducted on site during the 1980 rescue excavation by Prof. William Adams (ND) and the University of Kentucky; however, these identifications were carried out under extreme pressure and with limited equipment.
+The present study is intended to supplement these preliminary identifications and to detect any problems with the original approach, thereby enabling a more thorough re-examination of the material in the future.

 Site location and historical information

 Qasr Ibrim is a fortified hilltop settlement in today’s Lower Nubia.
 It is located 100km South of Maharraqa, the ancient site of Hiera Sycaminos, or 230km South of the modern city of Aswan.
-The site was once situated on top of a 75m cliff overlooking the Nile Valley; however, after the flooding of Lake Nasser in the 1970s, the site transformed to an island.
-The original settlement once occupied an area of 2 hectares; however, a large proportion of this site is now under the water (Adams 1983, 93-5).
+The site was once situated on top of a 75m-high cliff overlooking the Nile Valley; however, after the flooding of Lake Nasser in the 1970s, it became an island.
+The original settlement once occupied an area of 2 hectares; however, a large proportion of this site is now underwater (Adams 1983, 93-5).

-Although Qasr Ibrim goes back to 8th century BC, its earliest recorded mention is in Strabo under the name Primis.
-According to the account, during the absence of Aelius Gallus on his campaign to Arabia (25/4 BC), the ‘Ethiopians’ surprised the Roman garrisons and took over Syene (Aswan) , Elephantine and Philae.
-In retaliation, the Roman governor Petronius campaigned against the invaders and after recovering the three cities, he reached Primis and captured it at first attempt.
+Although Qasr Ibrim goes back to the 8th century BC, its earliest recorded mention is in Strabo under the name Primis.
+According to the account, during Aelius Gallus's absence on his campaign to Arabia (25/4 BC), the ‘Ethiopians’ surprised the Roman garrisons and took over Syene (Aswan), Elephantine, and Philae.
+In retaliation, the Roman governor Petronius campaigned against the invaders and, after recovering the three cities, he reached Primis and captured it on his first attempt.
 After that, he improved the fortifications and installed a garrison of four hundred men.
-Recent excavations have revealed different construction phases in the fortifications, most of which associated with a long-term Roman occupation of the enclosed settlement (Wilkins et al. 2006, 64-5).
+Recent excavations have revealed different construction phases in the fortifications, most of which are associated with a long-term Roman occupation of the enclosed settlement (Wilkins et al. 2006, 64-5).

 The context of recovery

 This pilot study examines two wares from Qasr Ibrim, which were first recorded in the 1980 rescue excavation at two points along the Western fortification wall.
-The context of recovery consisted of a dense mass of refuse, which had accumulated on the inner side of the fortification wall for almost a period of two centuries.
-The refuse deposits began during the Late Ptolemaic period, roughly after the first completion of the fortification wall; they continued until the 1st century AD, when the debris reached to a height of 4m, accumulated against the inner face of the wall.
+The context of recovery was a dense mass of accumulated refuse on the inner side of the fortification wall for almost two centuries.
+The refuse deposits began during the Late Ptolemaic period, roughly after the first completion of the fortification wall; they continued until the 1st century AD, when the debris reached a height of 4m, accumulated against the inner face of the wall.
 Due to this gradual accumulation, the fortification wall was heightened at least three times during its use.
-The extension works on the fortifications stopped when the site was finally abandoned by the Romans.
+The extension of the fortifications ended when the site was finally abandoned by the Romans.
 Because of the rainless environment, the refuse deposits were rich in both organic and inorganic materials.
-In 1980, almost 35,000 fragments of pottery were recovered on site.
-Several fragmentary inscriptions on papyrus, a few ostraca and about two dozens of coins were used to date the deposits, which extended to a period between 100 BC and AD 100 (Adams 1983, 95-6).
+In 1980, almost 35,000 pottery fragments were recovered on site.
+Several fragmentary inscriptions on papyrus, a few ostraca and about two dozen coins were used to date the deposits, which extended to a period between 100 BC and AD 100 (Adams 1983, 95-6).

-The stratification of the deposits consisted of five levels.
+The deposits were stratified into five levels.
 Level 5 was the lowest level, about 80cm deep, which represented the earliest construction phase of the fortification wall during the Late Ptolemaic period.
 Pottery in this stratified level was present but not abundant.
 Level 4, about 50cm deep, contained almost the same ceramic wares as in Level 5 and a large number of amphorae fragments, which were believed to be trans-Mediterranean.
 Organic materials suggested the presence of Roman armies.
-Level 3 was the softest of all stratified deposits; it was about 2m deep, containing similar wares with Level 4, large quantities of straw and dung.
+Level 3 was the softest of all stratified deposits; it was about 2m deep and contained wares similar to those of Level 4, along with large quantities of straw and dung.
 Level 2, about 50cm deep, mainly consisted of river cobbles, which had been deliberately piled up to serve as Ballista ammunition.
-Finally Level 1, about 50cm deep, contained pottery which was identified as Nubian.
-Such pottery was the same as ware types recovered from 1st century AD Meroitic graves in the local vicinity.
-Still, Roman-Egyptian types of pottery formed over 50% of the total ceramic assemblage (Adams 1983, 96-7; Adams 1985, 10-12).
+Finally, Level 1, about 50cm deep, contained pottery which was identified as Nubian.
+Such pottery was similar to the ware types recovered from 1st-century AD Meroitic graves in the local vicinity.
+Still, Roman-Egyptian pottery types accounted for over 50% of the total ceramic assemblage (Adams 1983, 96-7; Adams 1985, 10-12).

 Figure 1: Percentages of ware types from the western fortification wall at Qasr Ibrim, 1980 rescue excavation, after Adams (1985, 14)

 Among the above ware groups, two are included in this brief pilot study.
-The first ware group, which is noted as type ARA, is a dense, fine and hard pink ware without slip or any other form of decoration.
-It falls under the broader category of Aswan pink wares of Meroitic and later times noted in Figure 1.
-The fragments are believed to come from medium-sized table wares, which comprised between 1% and 2% of the total pottery recovered from Levels 2 and 5.
-The second ware group, which is noted as type BR, is a hard, polished black ware associated only with small drinking vessels.
+The first ware group, designated type ARA, is a dense, fine, hard pink ware without slip or any other form of decoration.
+It falls under the broader category of Aswan pink wares of Meroitic and later times, noted in Figure 1.
+The fragments are believed to come from medium-sized tablewares, which comprised between 1% and 2% of the total pottery recovered from Levels 2 and 5.
+The second ware group, designated type BR, is a hard, polished black ware associated only with small drinking vessels.
 It falls under the broader category of fine black wares noted in Figure 1.
 It was recovered in small quantities in Levels 2 and 3 and does not resemble any known Nubian or Egyptian wares.
 According to Adams (1985, 12), its closest resemblance is to some Northern European wares of the 1st and 2nd century AD.
-This observation inspired the interpretation that such wares were brought by Northern mercenaries, who served as mercenaries in the Roman legions in Qasr Ibrim.
+This observation inspired the interpretation that such wares were brought by Northern mercenaries who served in the Roman legions at Qasr Ibrim.

 Local geology